Scrap-Mechanic-Logic-Consortium/SMLC-Standards/standards/component-documentation.md

 - :bearing: **Component**: A logic creation intended to be used inside of other larger logic creaitons.
 Examples include ALUs, registers, and memory units.
 - :bearing: **Interface**: A set of logic gates that function as input and/or output gates.
-- :bearing: **Flag**: An interface with a single gate, which sends or recieves a continuous on or off signal.
-- :bearing: **Trigger**: An interface with a single gate, which sends or recieves a pulsed signal.
-- :bearing: **Bus**: An interface with multiple gates, which sends or recieves for example a binary number or another form of a multi-bit signal.
-- :bearing: **Trigger bus**: Same as a normal bus, but is also a trigger, where if any of the bits is on, the trigger is considered to be active.
-It is not possible to send a 0 through a trigger bus, as it would not activate the trigger.
-This is NOT a bus with a seperate trigger interface.
-That's just a normal bus and a trigger.

 ## Blueprint Description
 ### Short non-technical description